What does Swedish citizenship mean?

 Sweden permits dual citizenship.
 Dual citizenship means that you are a citizen in more than one country.
 If you become a Swedish citizen, you may retain your foreign citizenship if the other country permits it.
 Likewise, if you are a Swedish citizen and become a citizen of another country, you may keep your Swedish citizenship if the other country permits it.
 Some countries do not allow dual citizenship.
 You can read more about this under the headline Losing citizenship.

-You find more information at the Government Offices of Sweden External link, opens in new window. (only available in Swedish).
+More information about dual citizenship at the Government Offices of Sweden External link, opens in new window. (only available in Swedish).

 Benefits of dual citizenship